 The research phase also allows you to analyze what works, what doesn't, and how you can improve your design.
 And you can always go for alternate resources to gather as much information about the client's competitors as possible.
 Apart from Google, you can use tools such as Ahrefs or Buzzsumo to identify them, Google Maps to know where they are, and explore industry directories such as Check a Trade or Yelp.

 Finding inspiration for your project is essential to start designing.
-However, you need to organize it to transform your inspiration into a cohesive base that enables you to build a design that impresses clients and engages the audience.
+However, it would help if you organized it to transform your inspiration into a cohesive base that enables you to build a design that impresses clients and engages the audience.

 More importantly, mood boards help refine your project's style before you step into the design process.
-Unlike mockups and prototypes, these boards are cost-effective, don't require resources or time, and provide an idea about the final look and feel of your design.
+Unlike mockups and prototypes, these boards are cost-effective, don't require resources or time, and provide an idea about your design's final look and feel of your design.

-Once you understand the core elements of the project, such as background, ideas, thoughts, and client's expectations, it's time to look for ideas for your design project.
-When generating design ideas, don't forget to map out your design's purpose.
+Once you understand the core elements of the project, such as background, ideas, thoughts, and client expectations, it's time to look for ideas for your design project.
+Don't forget to map out your design's purpose when generating design ideas.

-Also, allow yourself to think outside of the box ideas in this phase.
+Also, this phase allows you to think outside of the box ideas.
 You can opt for lateral thinking to find useful ways to ace your design.
-Don't hesitate to consider multiple approaches instead of focusing only on the conventional means.
+Don't hesitate to consider multiple approaches instead of focusing only on conventional means.